 Below example will show how to download "Open Sans" from Google Fonts, and include this font and its files manually to Lagom WHMCS Client Theme.

-3. Extract zip file, which has been downloaded on your computer.
+file, which has been downloaded on your computer..woff

-6. Copy the CSS code from stylesheet.css file available in the fonts folder, but remember to correct the URLs to the font files by addin ../../../../../assets/fonts/open-sans/
+file available in the extracted ZIP archive folder, but remember to correct the URLs to the font files by adding ../../../../../assets/fonts/open-sans/

 font-family: 'Open Sans';